Stay (2005 film): Critical response

-Critical reaction to Stay was mixed.
-At review aggregator Rotten Tomatoes, 26% of 124 critics positively reviewed the film, and the average rating is 4.66/10.
+At review aggregator Rotten Tomatoes, 26% of 121 critics positively reviewed the film, and the average rating is 4.66/10.
 The critical consensus reads: "A muddled brain-teaser, Stay has a solid cast and innovative visuals but little beneath the surface."
 According to Metacritic, which compiled 29 reviews and calculated an average score of 41 out of 100, the film received "mixed or average reviews".
 Roger Ebert of the Chicago Sun-Times gave the film 3½ stars out of four, saying, "The ending is an explanation, but not a solution.
 For a solution we have to think back through the whole film, and now the visual style becomes a guide.
 It is an illustration of the way the materials of life can be shaped for the purposes of the moment."
 Peter Travers of Rolling Stone also praised the film, awarding it three stars out of four and saying, "Some people find this twisty and twisted psychological thriller arty and pretentious.
 I find it arty and provocative."

 James Berardinelli of ReelViews gave Stay 2½ stars out of four, calling it "interesting" but finding it "hard to recommend to anyone but the small cadre of David Lynch devotees who will inhale anything with a whiff of similarity to their favorite auteur's scent."
 Lisa Schwarzbaum of Entertainment Weekly gave the film a "C", praising the "profuse imagery" but ultimately feeling it to be "a tepid film" with "flat characters" and "anchorless performances".

 Many critics had far more negative assessments.
-Lou Lumenick of the New York Post panned the film, calling it "a trite, incoherent and pretentious bomb."
 Rex Reed of The New York Observer wrote, "This is the kind of flop that makes even the popcorn taste lousy."
 Andrew O'Hehir wrote in Salon, "A lot of talent gets expended in Stay.
 (I'm not including whoever dressed McGregor.)
 Too bad the movie they made, while effective in short spurts, is almost a complete waste of time.
 Michael Booth wrote in The Denver Post, "What's this movie about?" and added, "Stay goes nowhere for far too long, then tries to go everywhere in just a couple of final moments.
-I can’t tell you how they try to explain it, in part because that would give away what little satisfaction the movie holds, and in part because I have no blooming idea.
+I can't tell you how they try to explain it, in part because that would give away what little satisfaction the movie holds, and in part because I have no blooming idea.